 Dimitri Christakis talks about the effect of media on children

 Here are tips to keep in mind regarding babies and TV watching:

-- Do not expect that you can use TV and video to tutor your child or will have any positive effect on his brain.
+- Do not expect that you can use TV and video to tutor your child or that they will have any positive effect on his brain.
 At best, it should be a means for you to take a half-hour break from interacting with your child in a way that will help him developmentally.

 - If your baby has to watch TV, watch with him, and make watching an interactive event.
 Reinforce what he sees on TV by talking or singing to him.

 - If you want to stimulate your baby’s brain, instead of letting him watch “educational videos”, read to him instead.
 Learn about the benefits of reading to your child.

 See also the The good and bad effects of TV on children

 Click here for: